rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 title: Exponentially scaling your data in order to zoom in on small differences
 subtitle: 100 lines of code (Python)
 tags: [scikit learn, sklearn, scaling, scale, score, exponential, skew, MinMaxScaler, data science, python]
-lead: Machine learning models benefit from zooming in on the area of a scale where most data points show small differences.
+lead: Machine learning models benefit from zooming in on the area of a scale where most data points show differences.
 In this blog post I present an exponential scaler which does exactly that.
 It zooms in on the lower or higher end of the scale in order to focus a machine learning model on the differences that count the most.
 ---

 ![The effect of a negative exponent](https://raw.githubusercontent.com/rikunert/exponential_scaler/master/expo_viz_neg.png "The effect of a negative exponent: small differences get exaggerated")